mvolkmann/blog/src/ocaml.md

 ## Dune

-An OCaml project can be composed of multiple modules that are each defined by a source file.
+An OCaml project can consist of multiple source files.

-The <a href="https://dune.build" target="_blank">Dune</a> build tool
+<a href="https://dune.build" target="_blank">Dune</a>
+is a popular OCaml build system.
-is a popular way to create, build, test, and run OCaml projects.
+It is used create, build, test, and run OCaml projects.

+To install the `dune` command, enter `oam install dune`.

 For help, enter `dune --help`.